sara-ls/resonance/README.md

 ## Description

 The right background noise can help create an atmosphere that fuels your creativity and reduces stress.
-This website allows you to create your perfect sound environment by mixing your favorite ambient sounds.
+RESONANCE allows you to create your perfect sound environment by mixing your favorite ambient sounds.

 ## Technologies